List of Bangladesh–India transboundary rivers

 A transboundary river is a type of river that crosses the political borders of at least one or more countries.
 There are currently about 260 transboundary rivers in the world.
 The number of transboundary rivers in Bangladesh is about 57.

 Bangladesh-India transboundary rivers

 The number of transboundary or joint rivers between India and Bangladesh is officially 54.
 But a 2023 study by Riverine People, a voluntary organization on rivers, wetlands and water resources, found 69 more unrecognized joint or transboundary rivers.
-According to river researcher Mahbub Siddiqui, the number of joint or transboundary rivers is over a hundred.
-According to river expert Inamul Haque, this number is more than 171.